astroandes/tololo-lya-fit/paper/referee.md

 other objects of the same class.
 It seems that the connection with dE galaxies is being "forced" here.

+Reply.
+For the reason mentioned above we dropped the comparison against dwarf ellipticals.

-I am a bit surprised to see that there is no discussion on why Tololo 1244-277 may not be a dwarf spiral (dS) galaxy, for example.
+3) I am a bit surprised to see that there is no discussion on why Tololo 1244-277 may not be a dwarf spiral (dS) galaxy, for example.
 Why has this possibility been discarded?
 At least, it is not discussed at all.
 The visual/morphological properties of dSs are at least more consistent with those displayed by the subject of this work.
 See for example the discovery paper by Schombert et al. (1995).
 What are the typical masses/sizes of dSs and/or dwarf irregular galaxies?

+Reply.
+We now make the comparison against other compact dwarf galaxies.

-Furthermore, the authors highlight the fact that dEs are only found in galaxy clusters and not in the field.
+4) Furthermore, the authors highlight the fact that dEs are only found in galaxy clusters and not in the field.
 I would downplay this a little by saying that dEs are *preferentially* (not "only") found in clusters as they also exist in the field, although in a much lower number (fraction; e.g. Binggeli et al. 1988).

+Reply.
+We now make the comparison against other compact dwarf galaxies, which have similar environmental characteristics.

-The dynamical mass of ~2x10^9 M_sun, obtained from sigma_cl~54 km/s,
+5) The dynamical mass of ~2x10^9 M_sun, obtained from sigma_cl~54 km/s,
 seems to be about one order of magnitude above that of other dEs, as reported in, e.g., Forbes et al. (2011), but consistent with dynamical mass estimates for dEs in Geha et al. (2003) as indicated in Forbes et